Youth Criminal Legal Reform

 aCCELERATING RESEARCH USE IN COURTS (ARC)

 With growing calls for justice systems, especially juvenile justice systems, to integrate developmental and behavioral health science within all aspects of the justice process, it is critical to develop a standardized measure of how individuals use research evidence within these systems.
 With ARC, CoLab developed and tested a new tool for measuring the use of research evidence in a sample of juvenile court leaders across multiple states.
-Learn more, here.
+Learn more here.